 an introduction

 The next question is whether this blog can have positive effects, and thus be totally exempt from the traditional Jewish prohibition of lashon hara.
-I think the blog can prepare people for what to expect on a Birthright Trip, as well as offer suggestions for how to prepare.
+I think the blog can prepare people for what to expect on a Birthright Trip, as well as offer suggestions on how to get ready.
 In addition, I hope it can serve as a temporary epicenter for meaningful discussions about Zionists, Jews, Palestinians, and the like.

 Not all trips are exactly the same so I can only relay thoughts about my own trip, though I suspect in many essential ways, Birthright trips are very similar.
 I'm sure that some trips have a more transparent agenda than mine, and some less.
 I would love to have some guest writers post on their own experiences.